samsoe/mpg_weather_warehouse/vector-avg-wind-direction.md

 ### Example weather data

-Data used in this example includes 1000 rows, split into ten “days” with 100 values for each day.
+Data used in this example include 1000 rows, split into ten “days” with 100 values for each day.
 Wind speed is sampled from an integer vector and for this example is unitless.
 The wind direction data are sampled from the `wind_dir` data frame.